 From 'Unabomber' To 'Mad Bomber,' A Look At Past Serial Bombers

-Authorities suspect that a "serial bomber" is behind the explosions that have killed two and injured several others in the Texas capital.
-As more than 500 investigators and bomb techs look for clues to catch the culprit, they likely are relying on lessons learned from past serial bombers and their varied motives.
+Authorities said a "serial bomber" was behind the explosions that killed two and injured several others in the Texas capital.
+Early Wednesday morning, police said a suspect in the bombings killed himself in an explosion in his vehicle.

+More than 500 investigators and bomb techs looked for clues to catch the culprit, and they likely relied on lessons learned from past serial bombers and their varied motives.

+Former FBI profiler Clint Van Zandt talked with NPR before Wednesday morning's developments about how law enforcement looks to track down bombers.

-"Investigators are probably looking at the Unabomber and Mad Bomber cases for tactics on how to crack this case," former FBI profiler Clint Van Zandt told NPR.
+"Investigators are probably looking at the Unabomber and Mad Bomber cases for tactics on how to crack this case," Van Zandt told NPR.

 Van Zandt is credited with helping to identify the Unabomber, who terrorized university campuses and other targets between 1978 and 1995.